 Over 500 acres, 416 of which are actively managed as a preserve where faculty and students engage in research projects.
 Adjacent to the preserve are the Vassar rugby fields, cross country trails, community gardens, and a member-supported organic farm.
 More

 Extraordinary resources in the arts, foreign languages, literature, social sciences, and natural sciences.
 Highlights: art and architecture studios; a dedicated dance theater; three drama theaters; state-of-the-art film production and screening facilities; extensive historic and modern instrument collections, including 65 Steinway pianos, six harpsichords, and seven pipe organs; advanced computer, robotics, and GIS labs; 32-inch reflecting telescope (tied for largest in New York State) and 20-inch reflecting telescope; laboratory nursery school; and state-of-the-art instrumentation in biology, chemistry, earth science, and physics.
 More

 Campus is fully wireless and wired (including residence halls).
 Computer clusters are located in the residence halls, library, the College Center, the Computer Center, and many academic buildings.
 More

 Students (usually juniors) may apply for a year or a semester away in Vassar-sponsored programs (Costa Rica, England, France, Germany, India, Ireland, Italy, Russia, and Spain) or preapproved programs offered by other colleges.
 Students may also apply for approved programs at various U.S. institutions, including the historically Black colleges and members of the Twelve College Exchange.
 More

-About 500 students each year do field work for academic credit in local organizations and agencies or in New York City.
+About 500 students each year do community-engaged learning for academic credit in local organizations and agencies or in New York City.
 Over 300 students each year work one-on-one with faculty as paid research assistants or academic interns in the sciences, social sciences, arts, and humanities.
 More

 The great majority of Vassar graduates plan to pursue advanced study within five years of graduation.
 Graduates are regularly accepted at top-ranking schools of law, medicine, business, and education.
 Vassar is a leader in producing PhD candidates.
 More